iqtree/iqtree.github.io/doc/Rootstrap.md

 The branches are sorted by log-likelihoods in descending order.
 The last column (p-AU) shows the p-values of the AU test.
 The branch ID 1 has an AU p-value of 0.9975595105, whereas all other branches has p-values < 0.01.
-So we can reject all other rooting positions.
 To associate branch ID you can return to the FigTree window for `nonrev_aa.rootstrap.nex` file and select "Display" to "id" in the "Branch Labels" tab.

+The conclusion from this analysis: we can reject all rooting positions on branches other than branch ID 1, which agrees with the rootstrap measure.

-NOTE: These options `--root-test -zb 1000 -au` can be combined with the rootstrap run in the previous section to calculate the rootstrap support values and the rooting test p-values in one single analysis.
+TIP: These options `--root-test -zb 1000 -au` can be combined with the rootstrap run in the previous section to calculate the rootstrap support values and the rooting test p-values in one single analysis.